tomvil/lfcs/practice/OperationOfRunningSystems_practice.md

 5. Identify which process uses the most of CPU time
 6. Identify which process uses the most RAM
 7. List all open files associated with 5 and 6 results.
-8. Run command in a background
+8. Run `dd` command in the background
 9. List all processes running in a background
 10. Return process to foreground.
 11. Start new process with nice value of 7